foundriesio/docs/source/tutorials/compose-app/compose-app-checking-app-state.rst

 - directly after device reboot
 - when ``aktualizr-lite`` restarts.

 ..
-Important:: The FoundriesFactory® backend stores just the last 10 states.
+Important:: The FoundriesFactory™ Platform's backend stores just the last 10 states.

 If enabled, container health is determined by a `health check`_ script.
 Otherwise, container health is deduced from a container state and exit code.